-Omloop Het Nieuwsblad opens the European cobbled season on Saturday with a significantly revised 207.6km route from Ghent to Ninove, and a startlist headlined by two riders making very different returns to racing.
+Omloop Het Nieuwsblad – now technically called Omloop Nieuwsblad, having rebranded sans-Het – opens the European cobbled season on Saturday.
+It has a significantly revised 207.6km route from Ghent to Ninove, and a startlist headlined by a major debut.

 Mathieu van der Poel (Alpecin-Premier Tech) will line up at the Belgian opener for the first time in his career, fresh from winning an eighth cyclocross world title in Hulst on February 1.
-Wout van Aert (Visma-Lease a Bike), meanwhile, makes his 2026 road debut less than eight weeks after fracturing his ankle in a cyclocross crash on January 2.
+Wout van Aert (Visma-Lease a Bike), meanwhile, was set to make his 2026 road debut less than eight weeks after fracturing his ankle in a cyclocross crash on January 2, until the news broke on Thursday morning that the Belgian had withdrawn on account of illness.

 Last year's edition ended in a 49-rider reduced bunch sprint, a result that organisers have clearly taken as a brief to redesign the finale.
 The changes have a clear intent: eliminate the dead road between the Berendries and the Muur van Geraardsbergen that allowed the peloton to regroup in 2025.